Hyperodapedon: Description

 Hyperodapedon was a stocky and heavily built animal with thick limbs and a broad skull and body.
 H. gordoni had a total length around 1.3 m, with a skull length of 13 to 18 cm.
-The largest species, H. huxleyi, had an estimated skull length around 42 cm.
+The largest species, H. huxleyi, had an estimated skull length around 42 cm and a lower jaw of ~47 cm.

 Skull

 Apart from its beak, it had several rows of teeth on each side of the upper jaw, and a single row on each side of the lower jaw, creating a powerful chopping action when it ate.
 The tooth rows of the upper jaw were hosted by tooth plates formed by the fusion of the maxilla and palatine bones.
 The tooth plates have even rows of small conical teeth, separated by a longitudinal groove which receives the teeth of the lower jaw.
 The teeth had open roots which could not be replaced like other reptiles.

 The upper temporal bar faces dorsally and is raised above the level of the ventral margin of the orbit (eye socket).
 The braincase of Hyperodapedon had a longitudinal stapedial canal on the posterior side of the spatulate paroccipital process which the lagenar crest extended laterally to limit the posterior end.
 The pterygoid of Hyperodapedon lacks a pair of ridges present in other rhynchosaurs, as well as palatal dentition as a whole.
 The prefrontal is deeply concave on the dorsal side.